AdelDaniel/extensions-lover/README.md

   - concatenate Question Mark English
   - concatenate Dollar Sign
   - concatenate Question Mark Arabic
+  - Take first N characters from a string
+  - Take first N words from a string
 - For DateTime
   - Check if date is today
   - Check if date is yesterday